Punchestown Grand National Trial Preview, Tips, Runners & Trends

 Punchestown Grand National Trial Trend Analysis

-✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +10.50, is when runners had 1 career place in the class.
+✅ The trend factor, which has produced 10+ winners and shows the best LSP, an LSP of +59.50, is when runners ran in a race restricted to 4-7yo on debut.

-❌ The worst performing factor that has failed to produce a single winner is when runners Pulled Up last time out, when backing these, the trend shows a record of 0-46.
+❌ The worst performing factor that has failed to produce a single winner is when runners had recorded 2 career falls in over Jumps (Chase), when backing these, the trend shows a record of 0-43.

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Punchestown Grand National Trial; that stallion, Old Vic, has produced 3 winners (2018,2014,2008).
+Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Punchestown Grand National Trial:

 These are the stallions whose offspring have not produced a winner of the Punchestown Grand National Trial despite multiple attempts: